About the Facility Permit Program

 Change of occupancy

-Changes of occupancy which create a greater overall relative hazard category determination may be required to go through the standard commercial permit process.
-Until the project is submitted for permit review a final determination as to whether it can go through FPP cannot be made.
+Changes of occupancy that create a greater overall relative hazard category determination may be required to go through the standard commercial permit process.
+Until the project is submitted for permit review, a final determination as to whether it can go through FPP cannot be made.

 Seismic strengthening requirements